Study: Declining use of chemotherapy for early-stage breast cancer: examining oncologist recommendations

 - Are there any other tests that may help determine the best treatment for me?

 - NCT03053193: MammaPrint, BluePrint, and Full-genome Data Linked With Clinical Data to Evaluate New Gene EXpression Profiles (FLEX).
-The FLEX Registry is a large-scale, population based, registry.
-All patients with I to III breast cancer who receive MammaPrint® and BluePrint testing on a primary breast tumor are eligible for entry into the FLEX Registry.
+The FLEX Registry will be a large-scale, population-based, registry.
+All patients with 1-3 breast cancer who receive MammaPrint and BluePrint testing on a primary breast tumor are eligible for this registry.

 - NCT05607004: (Z)-Endoxifen for the Treatment of Premenopausal Women With ER+/HER2- Breast Cancer (EVANGELINE).
-This study is looking at drug called (Z)-endoxifen as a possible treatment for pre-menopausal women with ER+/HER2- breast cancer.
+This study looks at the drug (Z)-endoxifen as a possible treatment for pre-menopausal women with ER+/HER2- breast cancer.
 (Z)-endoxifen is a type of hormone therapy that blocks the body's natural from binding to cancer cells.

 - NCT04584255: Treating HER2-Negative Breast Cancer with a () and (Dostarlimab) in People with a or Mutation.
-This study will look at how well the drugs (a ) and Dostarlimab (an ) treat breast cancer in people with an inherited , or mutation.
+This study looks at how well the niraparib and the drug dostarlimab treat breast cancer in people with an inherited , or mutation.

 - NCT03749421: Prosigna Assay on Clinical Decision-making in Women With HR+/Her2- Breast Cancer.
-This research study is evaluating a genomic analysis called Predictor Analysis of Microarray 50 (PAM50, by Prosigna®) as a tool to possibly guide the participant and the treating physician to choose the most personalized pre-operative treatment for breast cancer.
+This study evaluates a genomic analysis called Predictor Analysis of Microarray 50 (PAM50, by Prosigna®) as a tool that guides participants and treating physicians for choose the most personalized pre-operative treatment for breast cancer.

 - NCT04567420: DNA-Guided Second Line Therapy For High Residual Risk, II-III, Hormone Receptor Positive, Negative Breast Cancer.
-This study will monitor people with , high-risk breast cancer for possible recurrence using a test called circulating tumor ().
-People who test positive for but who have no other signs of recurrence, will receive either the drugs palbociclib combined with fulvestrant or standard-of-care hormone therapy.
+This study monitors people with , high-risk breast cancer for possible recurrence using a test called circulating tumor ().
+People who test positive for but have no other signs of recurrence will receive either the drugs palbociclib combined with fulvestrant or standard-of-care hormone therapy.

 -